Jupemon/video-requester/README.md

 - Sign in requires the user to give the app access to their google account data.

 - This action generates a google token on the frontend client.
 The token expires after a while and can be used to pull google account data.

+- The token is saved on the frontend client ( localstorage ) and used to secure and identify users (kinda like JWT tokens)

 - The token is sent to the server where Google API is used to pull some account data from it.